kost/dvcs-ripper/README.md

 This will not rip CVS, but it will display useful info.

+### ToDo
+- [ ] Recognize 404 pages which return 200 in SVN/CVS
+- [ ] Support for brute forcing pack names
+- [ ] Bzr support

-### Todo
+### Done
 - [x] Support for objects/info/packs from https://www.kernel.org/pub/software/scm/git/docs/gitrepository-layout.html
-- [ ] Support for brute forcing pack names
 - [x] Recognize 404 pages which return 200
 - [x] Introduce ignore SSL/TLS verification in SVN/CVS